rowlandcoping/lost-king-part1/TESTING.md

 // in order to test the functionality of the 'playerTurn' and 'enemyTurn' functions automatically, it would require setting up mock functions to return set results.
 I have struggled to do this for several hours to make this work and concluded I can cover this in manual testing without wasting any more time on it.
-Ultimately whilst in this case automated testing is a nice to have, using console.log at various points in the function and extensive playtesting has made it clear to me the code is working as intended
+Ultimately whilst in this case automated testing is a nice to have, using console.log at various points in the function and extensive playtesting has made it clear to me the code is working as intended.

+### question marks over necessity of automated testing

+ with certain phases of the project, the vlaue was quite clear - for example automated testing uncovered a number of issues with the item search algorithms.
+ However as the project has progressed and the main game mechanics have been established and de-bugged, most of the remaining code will concern writing the correct values to the DOM via various event listners and callback functions.
+In this case errors are exposed far more effectively using manual testing and will not show up at all through automated tests.
+ I have also found building the various automated tests relating to populating the DOM a massive and unnecessary time sink, paricularly when it is a solo project

+ As such I have made the decision that I will only use automated testing where significant new logic or numerical operations are taking place that need to be fully tested.
+ This is, for example, in the case that I write a new loop or logical operation (eg battle or item search code) or significantly update existing code.
+ I will contiune to use the existing tests to ensure my code operates as intended.
+ Simple functions to call content or change backgrounds will be left to manual testing - this will, any major oversights aside, comprise the majority of the remainder of the project.

 ## manual testing